-Your summer English exam will be comprised of one section with multiple questions, will last 40 minutes and will test your reading ability.
-You will read a passage and answer some questions on it.
+Your summer English exam will be comprised of two sections.
+It will last 80 minutes and will test your reading and writing ability.
+You will read a passage, answer some questions on it and then write a piece of Creative Writing.